50 Questions You Must Ask to Evaluate the Quality of Your Website

 14. Are CSS & JavaScript Blocked in Robots.txt?

-It is important to go over this one because robots.txt should not block CSS or JS resources at all.
+It is crucial to go over this one, because robots.txt should not block CSS or JS resources.

 Google sent out a mass warning in July 2015 about blocking CSS and JS resources.

-In short, don’t block CSS and JS resources.
+In short, don’t do it.

+You can see if this is causing problems in Google’s mobile-friendly test.

 15. Are Excessive Dynamic URLs Used Throughout the Website?